pagkly/Zed/Investopedia3/Unisex Legislation Definition.md

 ## How Unisex Legislation Works

-To determine a reasonable [premium](https://www.investopedia.com/terms/i/insurance-premium.asp), insurers consider various factors that would be relevant for predicting the likelihood of future claims.
-For example, in the case of [health insurance](https://www.investopedia.com/terms/h/healthinsurance.asp), an insurer might look at the age of the insured person, as well as their lifestyle habits.
+To determine a reasonable [[premium]](https://www.investopedia.com/terms/i/insurance-premium.asp), insurers consider various factors that would be relevant for predicting the likelihood of future claims.
+For example, in the case of [[health insurance]](https://www.investopedia.com/terms/h/healthinsurance.asp), an insurer might look at the age of the insured person, as well as their lifestyle habits.
 Personal factors, such as their gender and ethnicity, might also be considered if those factors have been shown to be correlated with different health outcomes.

 For this reason, it is common for men and women to receive different insurance premiums when shopping for health insurance.
-Women, for example, have longer average life expectancies than men, which might result in lower insurance premiums.1 Another example can be seen in [automobile insurance](https://www.investopedia.com/terms/a/auto-insurance.asp), where men in general—and young men in particular—tend to pay higher insurance rates than women, due to being perceived as riskier drivers.2
+Women, for example, have longer average life expectancies than men, which might result in lower insurance premiums.1 Another example can be seen in [[automobile insurance]](https://www.investopedia.com/terms/a/auto-insurance.asp), where men in general—and young men in particular—tend to pay higher insurance rates than women, due to being perceived as riskier drivers.2

 Some of these practices, however, have come under legal challenges.
 Unisex legislation states that all people, regardless of gender, must be treated the same by insurance companies when setting rates and product offerings.
-The state of Montana took the lead with unisex legislation, passing the first unisex law in the nation in 1985 which prevented insurance companies from using gender when establishing rates and benefits.3 Today, perhaps the most common area in which we see the influence of unisex legislation is in [employer-sponsored group health plans](https://www.investopedia.com/terms/g/group-health-insurance-plan.asp).
+The state of Montana took the lead with unisex legislation, passing the first unisex law in the nation in 1985 which prevented insurance companies from using gender when establishing rates and benefits.3 Today, perhaps the most common area in which we see the influence of unisex legislation is in [[employer-sponsored group health plans]](https://www.investopedia.com/terms/g/group-health-insurance-plan.asp).
 In these plans, the rates paid by men and women are typically the same, in order to comply with unisex legislation.

 ## Real World Example of Unisex Legislation